YunduanLin/Leetcode/README.md

     - **0058 Length of Last Word**

         1. Ignore the space at the end of string.
         2. Reverse the string and find the first space.
 Pay attention to string that consists of all spaces or only 1 word.

+    - **0066 Plus One**

+        High precision addition.